QALLOUJ/QALLOUJ/README.md

 ## 🌸 Outside of Coding 🌸

-I'm passionate about exploring cultures and people through  watching videos .
-I'm also an avid cyclist and volleyball player, always seeking new challenges.
-In my downtime, I love playing chess and designing on Canva, while painting allows me to express my creativity.
+i'm passionate about exploring cultures and people through videos 🎥. i'm also a fan of animes, mangas, and manhwas 📚✨. when it comes to sports, i'm an avid cyclist 🚴‍♀️ and volleyball player 🏐, always looking for new challenges! during my free time, i love playing chess ♟️, designing on canva 🎨, and expressing my creativity through painting 🖌️.

 ---